redlibrarian/redlibrarian.github.io/_posts/2019-06-23-marxism-and-critical-realism.markdown

 The highest expression within Marxism of the naturalistic or scientific paradigm is that of Louis Althusser, whose whole philosophical project was concerned with legitimating Marxism as a science.
-What Althusser came up with, under the aegis of the victorious structurqlism of the time, has come to be known as "structural Marxism", a Marxism in which social structures are everything and individual agency is nothing.
+What Althusser came up with, under the aegis of the victorious structuralism of the time, has come to be known as "structural Marxism", a Marxism in which social structures are everything and individual agency is nothing.
 The problem of which takes priority, structure or individual agency, is still a